-The Sense of Smell forms the greater part of our Sense of Taste (note how your sense of taste and smell is affected when you have a head cold or blocked up nose.
+The Sense of Smell forms the greater part of our Sense of Taste.
+You can note how your sense of taste and smell is affected when you have a head cold or blocked up nose.
 Pollution, smoking, trauma to the nose itself and a mucous forming diet are affecting the sense of smell.

 The sense of smell of our ancient ancestors was far superior to ours.
 They identified one another by smell as well as sight, and could even detect the usefulness of a plant by its smell.
 They also tracked animals by smell.
-The sense of smell helps us to distinguish between ‘good’ and ‘bad’ odours, which tell us if food is fit to be eaten or if there is disease or hygiene present.
+The sense of smell helps us to distinguish between ‘good’ and ‘bad’ odours.
+This tell us if food is fit to be eaten or if there is disease or hygiene present.

 How Do Essential Oils Work

 A couple of hundred years ago, physicians would use the sense of smell as a diagnostic aid.
-Arthritis and rheumatism have an acid smell, a good midwife could tell a post-partum haemorrhage by the smell of blood passed, diabetes gives an acetone smell to the breathe and the urine, perspiration can give us clues as to the health of the kidneys and lymphatic system, the smell of faeces also can tell us the type of disease in the digestive tract.
+Arthritis and rheumatism have an acid smell.
+A good midwife could tell a post-partum haemorrhage by the smell of blood passed, diabetes gives an acetone smell to the breathe and the urine, perspiration can give us clues as to the health of the kidneys and lymphatic system, the smell of faeces also can tell us the type of disease in the digestive tract.
 Natural medicine still uses this method of diagnosis.

-When we inhale air molecules which, are carrying the `odoriferous’ molecules of an essential oil, these molecules adhere to our Olfactory nerve endings in the back of the nose, producing stimulation of these nerve endings.
+When we inhale air molecules which are carrying the `odoriferous’ molecules of an essential oil, these molecules adhere to our Olfactory nerve endings in the back of the nose, producing stimulation of these nerve endings.

 Sensory stimulation of the Olfactory centre is by a relay of nerve impulses from the sensory nerve endings in the nose to the brain.

-This pathway is very different to sensory stimulation of the sensory nerves in the skin which is more complex, being transmitted from a sensory nerve ending to the spinal cord, to the brain, back down the spinal cord, down a motor nerve ending and then to the appropriate organ.
+This pathway is very different to sensory stimulation of the sensory nerves in the skin which is more complex.
+It transmits from a sensory nerve ending to the spinal cord, to the brain, back down the spinal cord, down a motor nerve ending and then to the appropriate organ.
 For example when we touch a hot object, the heat affects the sensory nerve ending in say the finger.
 This nerve relays a message along the sensory nerve fibre to its root in the spinal cord.
 The impulse is carried to the brain.
 The brain says “ouch !!! that’s hot, take the finger off now”.